shaunlebron/history-of-lisp-parens/README.md

 1> (edit fib)
 ```

-This would bring up the following view:
+This would bring up the following editor view:

 ```
 ┌──────────────────────────────────────────────┐